zainaftab2225/zainaftab2225.github.io/_genderstudies/social-construction-of-gender.md

 - **Historicizing** means when one presents something as a product of historical development.
 - **Constructionism** means that we view the world through certain self made constructs (or ideas about reality).
 - **Historicizing Constructionism** hence means that over the course of history certain ideas have been constructed about gender.
-These ideas have been enforced and reinforced throughout time.
-So in today’s world they are not presented as constructs but as essential truths which have been established through historical development of man.
+- These ideas have been enforced and reinforced throughout time.
+So in contemporary times, these are presented as facts and not constructs developed over time.
-- Social constructionism means that our realities are based on our experiences and interactions with other people.
-We experience the world through our own opinions.
-These opinions are constructed through a number of things such as culture, mores, tradition, beliefs and values.
+- Social constructionism means that our realities are based on our experiences and interactions with other people and their culture.
 So one person might consider a dishwasher a necessity and the other might consider it a luxury.
 - Good examples of gender as a social construct are:
   1. Women have to perform domestic tasks whereas men have to work in the public sphere.
   2. Women are associated with the color pink whereas men are associated with the color blue.